-We are here to help as our team of specialist personal injury solicitors deal with many claims involving fatal accidents at work.
+We are here to help!
+Our team of specialist personal injury solicitors deal with many claims involving fatal accidents at work.

 Health and Safety Executive and Police Investigations

 We can represent you at the hearing.
-At the hearing questions can be put to witnesses to try to get to the truth of what happened.
-Although witnesses can be questioned, the coroner will not allow the ‘grilling’ of witnesses.
-No one is on trial – the hearing is intended to be a search for the truth but the purpose of the hearing is limited.
-To try to establish how someone died.
-If anyone such as the deceased’s employer or another party is facing the possiblity of criminal charges, he or she will not be obliged to answer questions which might incriminate him or her.
+Questions can be put to witnesses to try to get to the truth of what happened.
+Although witnesses can be questioned, no one is on trial.
+The hearing is intended to be a search for the truth but the purpose of the hearing is limited, to try to establish how someone died.
+If anyone such as the deceased’s employer or another party is facing the possibility of criminal charges, he or she will not be obliged to answer questions which might incriminate him or her.
 The inquest is likely to be the first opportunity to find out what happened.
-Documents such as photographs, sketch plans and witness statements are likely to be available for the first time – though it is often the case that the documents are only made available minutes before the hearing starts.

-If you wish to be represented at a coroners inquest please give us a call.
+If you wish to be represented at a coroners inquest please contact us.

-If it can be proved on the balance of probabilties that the accident was caused by the negligence or breach of statuory duty of another party, then a claim can be made.
+If it can be proved on the balance of probabilities that the accident was caused by the negligence or breach of statutory duty of another party, then a fatal accident civil claim can be made.

 Under the Fatal Accidents Act 1976 dependants of the deceased such as a husband or wife or children can make a claim.
 Other relatives who were dependent on the deceased such as an elderly parent may also be able to claim.